fossxo/fossxo-gdd/source/glossary.rst

         TODO

     cat's game
-        Term used when a game of Tic Tac Toe ends in a draw where there is no winner.
+        Term used when a game of tic-tac-toe ends in a draw where there is no winner.

     environment
-        An environment is a unique setting or location where Tic Tac Toe is played.
+        An environment is a unique setting or location where tic-tac-toe is played.

     grid